Topographic-Robot/Project-STAR-Documentation/contributing/code_style/project_structure.rst

 Directory Breakdown
 -------------------

-- **Module Directories**: Each module has its own directory, with `src/` for source files and `include/` for header files.
+- **Module Directories**: Each module has its own directory, with an `include/` folder for header files and the source files directly in the module directory.
 This structure keeps the code modular and allows each module to be built independently.

   Example: